Render settings explained - Corona Renderer for C4D

 Depth of field

 Depth of field is also dependent on camera settings such as F-stop, sensor size, and target position.
+By modifying these camera values, different results can be obtained.

 This allows toggling and controlling the motion blur effect.